 Highlighing 2 Tracking Features

-Satellite Communications – Most vehicle trackers use the cellular networks.
+Satellite Communications – Most vehicle trackers use the cell networks, like AT&T and Verizon.
 But, in remote locations this doesn’t work so well.
-These satellite trackers really do the trick.
+Therefore, these satellite trackers really do the trick in more remote locations.